 The changed gene that causes Tay-Sachs disease is more commonly found in people of Ashkenazi Jewish descent.
-About 1 out of 30 people in this population is a carrier of the disease.footnote 2 People of French-Canadian descent from the East Saint Lawrence River Valley of Quebec and people of Cajun descent in Louisiana are also more likely than others to carry the changed gene.
+About 1 out of 30 people in this population is a carrier of the disease.footnote 2 People of French-Canadian descent or Cajun descent are also more likely to carry the changed gene.

 What are the symptoms?